KansasAcademicDecathlon/playbook/Competition.md

   * Move furniture back
 * 1:30 p.m. – 3:00 p.m.
 Testing Session 3
 * Only after completion of the morning testing session can scanning start.
-After lunch everyone has completed speech/inter and the four morning objective tests.
+After lunch everyone has completed speech, interview, and the four morning objective tests.
 [Bubble Sheet Scanner Instructions](BubbleSheetScanner.md)
 * 3:30 p.m.
 Oral Super Quiz
+* Close out objective testing rooms
+  * Collect unused answer sheets
+  * Collect unused math scratch paper
+  * Remove proctor directions with Art and Music discs
+* Collect all the printed tests (used and unused) and pack
+* Pack used math scratch paper with tests
+* Group the answer sheets by subject and pack with the tests
+* Remove banner from registration table
+* Remove signage on classroom doors
+* Bring in yard sign